Erectile Dysfunction: Everything You Need to Know

 ED Caused by Medications

-It's not fair, but sometimes the medications you take to treat other health conditions cause side effects — including ED.
+Sometimes medications used to treat other health conditions cause side effects — including ED.
 Some common culprits include:

 • Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs)